Who Has the Most WNBA Championships?

 T-Spoon’s Game-Winning Half-Court Buzzer Beater (1999)

 In Game 2 of The Finals against the Houston Comets, Teresa Weatherspoon (“T-Spoon”) of the New York Liberty hit a miraculous half-court shot at the buzzer to lift her team to the win.
 The shot forced a game-deciding Game 3, which the Houston Comets won.
+It’s one of the best WNBA buzzer-beaters of all-time.

 Los Angeles Sparks’ Back-to-Back Champs (2001-2002)